peterdev22/vrc-over-under/README.md

 # Frij 75477M
 This repository contains team 75477M's code for the [2023-2024 Over Under](https://www.youtube.com/watch?v=dvDqEI7qO34) season of the VEX robotics competiton.

-Having the code in a git remote allows us to collaborate as a team easily as everyone has access to the codebase and any changes can immidiately be reflected across all our devices.
+Having the code in a git remote allows us to collaborate as a team easily as everyone has access to the codebase and any changes can immediately be reflected across all our devices.

 #### Programming
 Frij's code uses purely Python.
 You can find the wiring guide at the top of main.py for the brain's port configuration.